DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/autoapi/seasonal_forecast_tools/core/index_definitions/index.rst

+   .. py:method:: from_input(arg)
+      :staticmethod:

+      Returns proper IndexSpec object from whatever input is valid

 .. py:function:: get_short_name_from_variable(variable)

    Retrieve the short name of a variable within an index based on its standard name.

-   :param variable: The standard name of the climate variable (e.g., "2m_temperature", "10m_u_component_of_wind").
+   :param variable: The standard name of the climate variable (e.g., "2m_temperature",
+                    "10m_u_component_of_wind").
    :type variable: str

-   :returns: The short name corresponding to the specified climate variable (e.g., "t2m" for "2m_temperature").
+   :returns: The short name corresponding to the specified climate variable (e.g., "t2m" for
+             "2m_temperature").
              Returns None if the variable is not recognized.
    :rtype: str or None